DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_dxcsecurityinsights/FAQ.md

 1. Confirm configuration for the Azure Application Insights instance is correct and validate in 'Insights for user access and security parameters' .
 2. Check for users with special characters in their id

+### Securable object entitled count comparison

+When comparing **License usage summary**'s Entitled count to **Security Insight**'s Securable object entitled count, you could notice a lower number in Security Insights. <br>
+In Security insights we exclude the Read Access level Entitled securable objects in the count, as these on it's own wouldn't require a license.
+Otherwise if the user accessed only this read object, it might incorrectly display they require the full license type.